claesenm/optunity/docs/examples/python/sklearn/svc.rst

 In this example, we will train an SVC with RBF kernel using scikit-learn.
 In this case, we have to tune two hyperparameters: `C` and `gamma`.
 We will use twice iterated 10-fold cross-validation to test a pair of hyperparameters.

-In this example, we will use Optunity's |maximize|.
+In this example, we will use |maximize|.

 .. literalinclude:: /examples/python/sklearn/svc.py
     :language: python
-    :emphasize-lines: 5,12
+    :emphasize-lines: 6,15